 I was recently editing my manuscript for Mask of the Gladiator, my ancient Rome novella, and double checking my facts when I discovered I had made not one, but many mistakes.
 I would read a sentence and something about it didn’t seem right.
 Off to the internet or a research book I would go, only to find out it was incorrect.
 Then I’d ask myself, “How did I miss this during the umpteenth times I’ve read this story?” or “I know I looked this up before.
 How did I get it so wrong?”

 Since catching mistakes and making changes is part of the editing process, I can’t be too hard on myself.
-Also, after listening to an interview with Pulitzer Prize winning author and historian David McCullough, I know I’m not alone.
+Also, after listening to a recent interview with Pulitzer Prize winning author and historian David McCullough, I know I’m not alone.
 When asked about his research methods, he admitted that he continues researching right through the copyediting process.
 I breathed a sigh of relief when I heard this.
 If a noted historian of his stature can keep researching until the last minute, then so can I. After all, in the end it doesn’t matter when you get it right, as long as you do.